Contributing Gear Writer

 There is a lot of value in this beginner package, with steep discounts on gear from a year or two ago.
 The Naish board and foil come in a variety of sizes, are solid starting points for new wingers, and were designed to work together.

 The wing comes in a very wide range of sizes to suit your weight and prevailing wind strength.
 A slightly older design with soft handles, it should provide the low-end power to get you on foil without breaking the bank.
-The Naish Jet foil is the same as what is offered in the Progressive Performance package, above, and is a great starting point with the ability to swap foil wings as you progress.
+The Naish Jet or Starboard E-Type foils are the same as what is offered in the Progressive Performance package, above, and both are a great starting point with the ability to swap foil wings as you progress.
+You can even add on a second wing for just $300, a screamin’ deal if you ask us, and a great idea if you ride somewhere with variable wind speeds.

-All of these deals combine a board, foil, and wing from the same brand, and offer the latest 2024 designs.
+All of these deals combine a board, foil, and wing from the same brand and offer the latest and greatest designs.
 Some of the options are overwhelming, and we highly recommend a call or message to the shop if you need help narrowing down your options.

 Cons: Limited foil options for intermediate riders

 The 100% carbon and titanium foil construction is an example of Armstrong’s detail-oriented design, and won’t corrode together like aluminum parts can if not properly maintained.
-This package deal only gives two choices in front wing sizes but there is a huge range of compatible front wings available from Armstrong as the rider’s skills develop.
+This package deal only gives a few choices in front wings, all different sizes within Armstrong’s S1 family of beginner-friendly foils, but there is a huge range of compatible front wings available from Armstrong as the rider’s skills develop.

 The board features carbon fiber foil tracks and carbon PVC sandwich skins.
 The A-wing XPS wing uses a rigid carbon handle for solid control, with a soft padded handle cover in case you bonk your noggin or board, and is the latest wing from Armstrong.